-What other resources are available to help implement this initiative?
+What resources are available to help implement this initiative?

 Is there a Let’s Move!
 Museums & Gardens logo?
 Can I use it on my institution’s Web site and in promotional materials?

 There is a Let’s Move!
-Museums & Gardens logo, however there are certain restrictions on its use.
-Please visit the branding resources Web page for more details.
+Museums & Gardens logo.
+Please visit the branding resources web page for more details.